ghostbyte-dev/ghostbyte-library/README.md

 ![Screenshot of landing page](https://github.com/daniebeler/buckets-of-bookmarks/blob/3f44715791a149bf7b4f6321ab2cac99a2d619de/readme-images/screenshot_home.png)

-Buckets Of Bookmarks is a collection of many useful websites and tools.
+Ghostbyte Library is a collection of many useful websites and tools.
 They are sorted by category and include some tags to quickly find the right one for your needs.

 Tags:
 - Open Source